 4. Keep Swallowing.
 Food and liquids are your weights for weight training exercises.
 Your SLP will help determine the level of thickness to use with your liquids to swallow safely.
 Liquids range in thickness from a thin liquid like water, to mildly thick/nectar thick, moderately thick/honey thick, and finally to extremely thick/pudding thick.
 In general, for swallowing exercise, it is good to swallow a liquid or food thicker than water, to give your pushing and squeezing muscles a work out.
 For example, swallowing a thick smoothie with an effortful swallow can be good exercise.
 You can feel how you push with your tongue and squeeze with your throat.

 To make your food easier to swallow:

 - Add sauce, butter, cream, gravies to make food moist and cohesive in the mouth.
+The food needs to be slippery.
 Even pureed foods need to be moist.
 Imagine how cold-dry mashed potatoes become like wall-paper paste in your throat.

 - Cook foods well so that they are very soft and easy to chew.